segmentrouting/srv6-labs/README.md

 https://github.com/openconfig/kne

 ### utils directory
-Utility scripts and other tools that might be useful on any of the SRv6 Labs in this repository
+Utility scripts and other tools that might be useful on any of the SRv6 Labs in this repository.
+The host-check script among other things provides an estimate on the number of XRd instances you can run based on your host/VM's CPU and memory counts.

 ### xarchive directory
 Semi-archived instructions, scripts, sample ymls, and configs for using Cisco's 'xr-compose' tool to build and launch xrd network topologies. xr-compose leverages docker-compose under the hood